 Stoke Red 1

 Muscat De Dieppe 1

 EDIT Feb 2013: These trees have done very well.
 The ones that I got into the ground and grew out right away are over head height and some bore fruit last year.
 They seem quite vigorous.
 A few were grafted over to other varieties which has delayed them.
 Many will provide a framework for grafting over to other varieties this year as I’ve changed my thinking on what I want out of them— which is more dual purpose and dessert apples and less specifically cider apples.
-I may post a follow up at some point.
+I may post a follow up at some point (WHICH I HAVE HERE).
 I have also done more interstem grafts and they have generally gone very well grafting all three parts at once.
 As an experiment, I did an interstem graft, and then stacked another 5 varieties on top of that just to see if they would take.
 Although some grew more than others (varietal dependent) all 6 grafts healed and grew!

 15 Comments »